dea-ll/GeGraphs/README.md

 The `bin_size` argument controls the resolution:

 - smaller bins provide finer local resolution;
-- larger bins smooth local variation and can be more appropriate for broad genomic regions.
+- larger bins smooth local variation and are useful for broad genomic regions.

 The most suitable value depends on the region size, sequencing depth and event being inspected.

 ---

-## 🧬 Exploring genes affected by SVs
+## 🧬 Exploring genes affected by structural variants

 ### `get_genes_under_sv()`